aripiprazole/soft/README.md

 # Introduction

-This is a LISP made by a couple that compiles to LLVM in order to make it fast!
+This is a LISP made by a couple that compiles to LLVM in order to make it fast, but it's meant to compile itself in order to be cool :P

 # Roadmap